alistairjcbrown/base-js-app/README.md

  - Checks and build are provided via Grunt
  - Application structure is provided via BackboneJS

+## Getting started

+1. Create a new repositiory in Github

+        git@github.com:{username}/{project_name}.git

+2. Bare clone this repository

+        git clone --bare git@github.com:alistairjcbrown/base-js-app.git

+3. Go into the cloned local copy

+        cd base-js-app.git

+4. Push copy to the newly created repositiory in Github

+        git push --mirror git@github.com:{username}/{project_name}.git

+5. Remove the local repository which was cloned from

+        cd ../
+        rm -rf base-js-app.git

+6. Clone the new repository

+        git clone git@github.com:{username}/{project_name}.git

+7. You should now have a new repository which contains source and history from the base repository

 ## Install

 To install the dependencies and run the build, you should have `bower` and `grunt` installed.